Ant Design team

 Accessibility tests help people easily identify the issues with their palettes.
 I collaborated with engineers in investigating technical solutions for diverse accessibility tests, including color blindness, dark mode, etc.

 However, I noticed a significant gap in existing tools: the absence of a color discriminability test.
 Making sure each pair of colors are distinguishable is vital to data visualization palettes, as different colors in the visualizations have different meanings.
 However, even visual designers often encounter challenges in discerning if color pairs are too similar, particularly when dealing with palettes with more than four colors.
-One idea came to my mind:

 Driven by curiosity and eager to enhance the accessibility during palette optimization, I conducted desktop research, from which I learned algorithms that could calculate the color difference, which could accurately reflect how different two colors look like.